dialpad/dialtone-legacy/docs/about/dialtone.md

 ---
 title: About Dialtone
-desc: Dialtone is Dialpad's Design System that unites product teams around a common visual language.
+description: Dialtone is Dialpad's Design System that unites product teams around a common visual language.
 ---

 ## Release notes